-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the financial statements of the University of Idaho Foundation, which represent 100% of the assets, net position, and revenues of the discretely presented component unit, or the University of Idaho Health Benefits Trust, which represent 11%, 4%, and 92%, of the assets, net position and revenues of the aggregate remaining fund information, respectively.
 Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation and the University of Idaho Health Benefits Trust, are based solely on the reports of other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.